nosix/PyMineHub/README.md

 The goal of this project is to make the server small and to work with others.
 Extensibility than full spec implementation.
+This project will assume that MineCraft is used as an environment of creation, not as a game.

 ## Target version

 - Python 3.5.3
   - 2017-09-07-raspbian-stretch-lite.img
+- and later

 ## Development